 "I cannot believe that titanium twerp is getting married before either of us," complained Brit.

 "Yeah!" agreed Tiff.
 "What has she got that we don't?"

-As the vicar went on with his service, Brad and Jenny continued to smile at each other, waiting for their big moment.
-They almost didn't notice that, for the thirty seconds that followed the vicar's previous statement, nobody seemed to make any objections.
+As the preacher went on with his service, Brad and Jenny continued to smile at each other, waiting for their big moment.
+They almost didn't notice that, for the thirty seconds that followed the preacher's previous statement, nobody seemed to make any objections.
 Sheldon had even managed to keep quiet.

 "I do," said Brad, rolling his eyes at his blushing bride.